lukemurraynz/lukemurraynz.github.io/blog/2016-10-29-microsoft-ignite-nz-2016-what-a-blast.md

 After that – and the Hub Happy hour – I attended mini session at the Citrix booth that had a demo and slides for using Citrix AppDNA for Application Migration and compatibility testing,

-### <span id="Day_3_Thursday_27th_October_2016">Day 3 (Thursday 27<sup>th</sup> October 2016):</span>
+### Day 3 (Thursday 27th October 2016):

 This day was an awesome day – I did miss the Windows Device Smack down! session as I was using the session time to catch up with a few people!
 One of the best things about Microsoft Ignite NZ 2016 was being able to catch up with people – whether they are people you have worked with or vendors!
 It was definitely a social geek fest!
 I also missed Demystifying the Windows Firewall – Learn how to irritate attackers without crippling your network because I had to do some work but will definitely check it out later on the Channel9 website once the session has been uploaded _(link is below this post)_!

-**Configuring and Deploying Just Enough and Just-In-Time Administration** – ****Awesome session, and was very interesting!
+**Configuring and Deploying Just Enough and Just-In-Time Administration** – \*\*\*\*Awesome session, and was very interesting!
 The speaker for this session was: Orin Thomas who is an MVP and awesome technical writer (own a few of his books)!
 This session details using Just in Time Administration – Privileged Access Management which is a technology by Microsoft that utilizes Microsoft Identity Manager, to have a one-way forest trust with a privileged forest.
 The idea basically is a user goes to the Microsoft Identity Manager webpages and requests access such as ‘Domain Admin’ once that access is approved – MIM elevates a user’s system admin account for a designated time (for example 30 minutes) which then the user does the work and then MIM removes the elevated rights from the user after this time.
 The idea is no one is a member of an AD group unless they actually need it and then for a certain amount of time.
 This would work in well with Change Control, as part of the implementation steps you need to figure out how long the Change would be and add in a step to request the specified access for the time of that action that is then automatically removed.
 PAM supports any Active Directory group which is also handy – it doesn’t have to be an Active Directory Built-in group!
 Just Enough Administration (JEA) is all about granting a virtual token/account to a user based on a specific role that will only allow them to run very specific PowerShell commands – such as the demo Orin used as the ability to restart DNS servers, add DNS A records but not able to restart any other server or touch them!
 Very cool technology that I can see becoming the standard in terms of Role Based Access Control and PowerShell!
 This session gave me some concepts to think over!

 **Righting the Right Rights &#8211; Active Directory & Domain Security, Administration & Maintenance** was my next session (which was luckily in the same room!)
 The speaker for this session was Jess Dodson from Australia!
 An MVP!
 This was a very fascinating and awesome session regarding Active Directory replication, Active Directory security which included Delegation – being more proactive in terms of AD event log monitoring and collecting and included maintenance and recommendations for Microsoft Entra ID and checking sync replication.
 This was another of those sessions that I can instantly get the most value from without having to spend money from – well worth a watch!!
 A Healthy Active Directory – keeps the Users away (I mean happy)!